donvoorhies/oap/README.md

 Changelog:

+1.0.6 : August 14th, 2022
+Added code to defer loading of javascript

 1.0.5 : June 25th, 2022
 Google Analytics v.4.0 (GA4)-support and Google Tag Manager-support now implemented and activated also as an inserted varible-string (although Google Tag Manager is optional/commented out)